GHG Inventory Glossary

 Transparency

 Transparency means that the assumptions and methodologies used for an inventory should be clearly explained to facilitate replication and assessment of the inventory by users of the reported information.
 The transparency of inventories is fundamental to the success of the process for the communication and consideration of information.
-(IPCC)
+(UNFCC)

 Trend